davidbailey/py/README.md

 pandas-stacked-bar.py: Create a simple stacked bar graph with Pandas.

+podcast.py: Create a podcast feed from a list of YouTube videos.

 risk.py: Playing around with plots.

 speeds.py: Uses pandas, numpy, gtfstk, shapely, matplotlib, geopandas, and bottle to calculate the average speed (in MPH) of any Amtrak train (or other GTFS route) between each of its stops.